emintt/hello-word/README.md

 Hello!
 I like JavaScript and CSS and I'm learning.
-I made a change here to learn gow github works :)
+I made a change here to learn how github works :)